 This half term in RE, the children will be considering the question “How are important events remembered in ceremonies?”
 This unit will explore festivals of light from Judaism, Sikhism, Hinduism, Paganism and Ancient Civilisations.
 It will consider how some festivals use light as a representation of hope, joy, remembrance and reflection.
 As part of this topic the children will draw comparisons between religions and will be given the opportunity to share their own beliefs and feelings.

 This will be covered through the learning challenge and will have a local focus.

 In PE this half term we will be learning what OAA (Outdoor Adventurous Activities) is and how to improve our skills in order to tackle activities that might be outdoor and adventurous.
 The children will work with others to solve problems, describe their work and use different strategies to solve problems, work in a team as a member and a leader and learn differentiate between when a task is competitive and when it is collaborative.
-The children will also spend some of their PE lessons practising different sections of a dance aiming to put together a performance as well as performing using facial expressions and performing with a prop.
-Both classes will go swimming for 1 hour a week, practising the basic swimming strokes and building confidence in the water.

 This half term the children will be focusing on mental health and wellbeing in PSHE.
 They will develop a growing understanding of the nature of different types of feelings and some strategies for how to manage and understand them.